27 April 2020

 Monument Grünewald

 Silhouette in memory of Jews deported from the Grünewald Station in Berlin.
 Grünewald was the area, where Gottschalk and his family lived.
-This deportation memorial was erected fifty years after the beginning of deportations of Berlin's Jewish population to concentration camps.
+This deportation memorial was erected fifty years after the beginning of the deportations of Berlin's Jewish population to concentration camps.
 The Polish artist Karol Broniatowski created this concrete block embedded with human silhouettes representative of the passage taken to the rail tracks for deportation in 1991.
-Between October 1941 and February 1943 more than 50,000 Jews of Berlin were deported by the National Socialist state from Grünewald Station.
+Between October 1941 and February 1943, more than 50,000 Jews of Berlin were deported by the National Socialist state from Grünewald Station.

 Sources: Klaus J. Hennig (Die Zeit), Hanns-Georg Rodek (Filmportal.de - German), Wikipedia (German and English), and IMDb.